Maurice Levy (The Wire): Season 5

 Levy hires ex-police officer Thomas "Herc" Hauk as an investigator.
-Levy encourages Herc to use the firm's expense account to pay for officers' tabs, in exchange for information.
+Levy encourages Herc to use the firm's expense account to pay for officers' bar tabs, in exchange for information.
 After being introduced to Marlo Stanfield by Proposition Joe, Levy counsels Stanfield on money laundering.
 Levy later suspects (on the basis of information provided by Herc) that Marlo's arrest is due to an illegal wiretap and sees an opportunity to get the charges against Marlo's organization dropped.

 Levy however faces legal problems of his own when Grand Jury Prosecutor Gary DiPasquale admits to Detective Lester Freamon that he has been selling copies of court documents and search warrants to Levy to be used to tip off various drug dealers.
 Realizing that Levy is legally vulnerable, but also aware that the evidence against the Stanfield Organization is compromised, ASA Rhonda Pearlman negotiates the charges against Stanfield's crew.

 It is agreed that Marlo will not face criminal charges if he retires permanently from the drug trade, Levy will not be prosecuted, the State's Attorney's office will not be charged with allowing an illegal wiretap, Chris Partlow will plead to life without parole for the vacant murders, and the remaining Stanfield Lieutenants will plead to possession charges.
 Levy is last seen in the final episode of season five, socializing with Marlo Stanfield at a downtown evening event and introducing him to different businessmen.